 Your request body should be formatted as a JSON object with values for each input.

-Once you’ve formatted the request body with the application inputs, you can invoke the application using the Generate content endpoint.
+Once you’ve formatted the request body with the agent inputs, you can invoke the agent using the Generate content endpoint.

-The examples below demonstrate calling a text generation application that takes two text inputs: Product description and Target audience.
+The examples below demonstrate calling an agent with text generation capabilities.
+The agent takes two text inputs: Product description and Target audience.

 curl --location --request POST 'https://api.writer.com/v1/applications/{application_id}' \